hassio-addons/addon-grocy/grocy/DOCS.md

 1. Search for the "Grocy" add-on in the Supervisor add-on store.
 1. Install the "Grocy" add-on.
+1. Set the `base_url` in the configuration to your home assistant URL.
 1. Start the "Grocy" add-on.
 1. Check the logs of the "Grocy" add-on to see if everything went well.
 1. Click on the "OPEN WEB UI" button to get into the interface of Grocy.